vitiral/wake/design/api.md

 - `config` objects, which are themselves jsonnet objects.
 Common examples include opt-level settings, debug settings, testing configuration, etc.
 - `exec` objects with `container=wake.ANY`.
-These are necessary to override the default `pkg-retriever` and `pkg-resolver` objects, but is also commonly used for defining global containers (i.e. `docker`).
+These are necessary to override the default `pkg-retriever` and `data-store` objects, but is also commonly used for defining global containers (i.e. `docker`).

 Globals can be set by any file in `$WAKEPATH/`, as well as by any pkg that has